1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment

-• Medications: Antacids, H2-blockers, and proton pump inhibitors (PPIs) to neutralize or reduce stomach acid production.
+• Medications: Antacids, H 2 blockers, and proton pump inhibitors (PPIs) to neutralize or reduce the production of stomach acid.

-• Follow-up testing: Lab work (e.g., H. pylori testing) and imaging studies to monitor treatment response and adjust your care plan.
+• Follow-up testing: Lab employment (e.g., H. pylori testing), and imaging investigations to confirm your treatment response and re-appear to take care of your care strategy.

 Why Choose GastroDoxs?